 Putting everything together, we have the following energy function for our optimization method:

 where $E_M^i$ denotes the SMPL-X model fitting energy function for video frame $x^i$; $\lambda_C$ and $\lambda_T$ represent the weights for human-scene contact term and human dynamic prior term, respectively.
 We optimize Eq.\ \ref{eq:full} using a gradient-based optimizer Adam~\cite{kingma2014adam} w.r.t.
 SMPL-X body parameters $\beta,\theta,\gamma$, scale parameter $S$, and camera to world transformation $T_{wc}$.
-Note that the SfM already provides a initialization of $T_{wc}$, making $T_{wc}$ optimizable can further smooth the global second-person human motion.
+Note that the SfM already provides an initialization of $T_{wc}$, and incorporating $T_{wc}$ into the optimization can further smooth the global second-person human motion.

-Note that $E_M$ performs model fitting at each time step, while $E_C$ and $E_T$ optimize time series of body models.
-In addition, both $E_C$ and $E_T$ seek to optimize human body parameters in world coordinate, the scale ambiguity will cause the gradients of the contact term shift the body global position in wrong direction.
-Therefore, we carefully design a multi-stage optimization strategy.
-Specifically, we set $\lambda_C$ and $\lambda_T$ to be zero, so that the optimizer will only look at the 2D observation at stage one.
-We then set $\lambda_C$ to be 0.1, keep $\lambda_T$ as zero, and freeze the $T_{wc}$, so that the optimizer will focus on recovering the scale parameter $S$.
+Note that $E_M$ performs model fitting at each time step, while $E_C$ and $E_T$ optimize a time series of body models.
+In addition, $E_C$ and $E_T$ seek to optimize human body parameters in world coordinates, and the scale ambiguity can cause the gradients of the contact term to shift the body global position in the wrong direction.
+Therefore, we propose a multi-stage optimization strategy.
+Specifically, we set $\lambda_C$ and $\lambda_T$ to be zero, so that the optimizer will only look at the 2D observations in the first stage.
+We then set $\lambda_C$ to be 0.1, keeping $\lambda_T$ as zero, and freezing $T_{wc}$, so that the optimizer will focus on recovering the scale parameter $S$.
 At the final stage, we set $\lambda_T$ to 0.1 and enable the gradients of $T_{wc}$ to enforce temporal coherency.
-Our method is implemented in PyTorch and will be made publicly available.